How Much Debt Do I Need For The Debt Management Program?

-However, if you are floundering financially and seeking a solution that you can handle with the income you have, you should make a call to a nonprofit credit counseling agency and ask about their debt management plan.
+However, if you are losing the fight financially and seeking a solution that you can handle with the income you have, you should make a call to a nonprofit credit counseling agency and ask about a debt management plan.

-A good debt management plan will lower you monthly payments by reducing the interest you pay on credit card debt and come up with an affordable payment program that eliminates your debt in 3-5 years.
-In many cases, consumers can see their interest rate cut to 8%, or even lower.
+A debt management plan can lower your monthly payments by reducing the interest you pay on credit card debt.
+It will create an affordable monthly payment that pays off your debt in 3-5 years.
+In many cases, consumers see their credit card interest rates cut from 25%-30% to 9%, or even lower.

 When Debt Management Is a Good Solution

 People routinely ignore the warning signs of financial disaster and hope the situation takes care of itself.
-Not a good strategy!
+That obviously is not a good strategy!

 Added Benefits of a Debt Management Program